Sustainability Data

 Total amount of wooden materials used in packaging for export x 100

-*2 Revision of packing methods and implementation of safe transport and delivery of products without using bubble-wrap packaging.
+*2 Revision of packing methods and shift to safe transport and delivery of products without using bubble-wrap packaging

 Waste / recycling